eodms-sgdot/rcm-ard-stac-examples/README.md

 ## Setup

-1. In a terminal window, clone the repository:
+1. In a terminal window, clone the repository into your virtual environment.
+Installation into your system's base Python environment is not recommended:
 	```bash
 	> git clone https://github.com/eodms-sgdot/rcm-ard-stac-examples.git
 	```